robweber/omni-epd/README.md

 rotate=0  # rotate final image written to display by X degrees [0-360] flip_horizontal=False  # flip image horizontally flip_vertical=False  # flip image vertically
+dither=floyd-steinberg  # apply a dithering algorithm to the image, valid options list below order=8  # when using bayer and yiluoma dithers defines the matrix size, must be a power of 2.
+When using cluster-dot dither this defines the dot size, can be 4 or 8 threshold=[128, 128, 128]  # for dithers this defines the color snap threshold.
+Takes an RGB list.

 [Image Enhancements]
 palette_filter=[[R,G,B], [R,G,B]]  # for multi color displays the palette filter used to determine colors passed to the display, must be less than or equal to max colors the display supports